 Recent stories from Adbrands Update:

 Adbrands Daily Update 5th Nov 2019: Xerox and Fujifilm settled the 18-month legal battle over their failed merger.
 The US company will sell its 25% stake in the Fuji Xerox joint venture to the Japanese group, as well as its majority stake in a separate joint venture that sells Xerox products to international partners.
 The net gain to Xerox from the two deals will be around $2.3bn.
 In return, Fujifilm agreed to drop its still-pending $1bn lawsuit.
-Xerox already has plans for its cash windfall: according to the WSJ it is considering making a takeover bid for the significantly larger hardware giant HP.
+Xerox already has plans for its cash windfall: it has launched a takeover bid for the significantly larger hardware giant HP.

 Adbrands Weekly Update 21st Jun 2018: Japanese company Fujifilm is suing the fading US tech pioneer Xerox for $1bn in compensation for walking away from their agreed merger earlier this year.
 Xerox had agreed to cede control of its US-based business to Fujifilm, already its longstanding partner in a wide-ranging joint venture across the Asia Pacific region.
 However, activist shareholders Carl Icahn and Darwin Deason sued to block that deal on grounds that it was not in shareholders' interests, and undervalued the company.
 Their case was upheld in a US court, even though the deal had been approved by the Xerox board.
 Fujifilm's suit points out that no other acquiror or offer has materialised since the merger was blocked and Xerox's market value has continued to decline.
 How therefore could their offer have undervalued the struggling company?